kashif-nawaz/Container-LSP/README.md

     }
 }
 ```
+* retry-timer, Smaller lsp-retry-timer leads to more number of retries in case of adjustments.
+It is better to keep this value higher or keep it as default as aggressive lsp-retry-timer value could cause issue in scaled environment.
 ### Contrainer LSP
 Instead of configuring label-switch-path, container-label-switched-path config hirearchy is used under mpls hierarchy, e.g container LSP defination from PE1 to other PEs (lab topology is depicted  above) is appended below:-